Child Support Calculators: Are They Accurate?

 For one thing, you may interpret your financial and living situation differently than a judge would.
 You may have assumed that your child will spend 25% of their time with you.
 The judge may order 50% time.
 That will impact the child support order.

 Judges follow the state's child support guidelines.
+The needs of the children are the main focus of the guidelines.
 These guidelines tend to be highly technical, which is why child support calculators are popular.
 They simplify complex calculations.
 The cost of simplification is some inaccuracy.

 Parents Can Agree on a Different Amount

 What if you feel that a child support calculator's figure is too low or too high?
 Can you arrange with the other parent to pay a different amount?